ClimenteA/bebexl/README.md

 table_dict = read_excel(path_to_workbook, sheetName=None, sheetIndex=0)
 ```
 <br/>
-Do the work you need to do, but make sure you keep the same row lentgh for each list in the dict.
+Do the work you need to do, but make sure you keep the same row length for each list in the dict.
 <br/>
 <br/>
 Write the dictionary which looks like pandas df.to_dict('list') to a xls file.